How to move out of a rental home: A quick checklist when leaving a rental property

 Before you hand back the keys to the rental property owner, make sure you've ticked off the following tasks.

-End of tenancy cleaning is important so that you can get your entire bond back.
+Move out cleaning is important so that you can get your entire bond back.
 Think of this as a spring cleaning before leaving for a new home.
 Most rental agreements would require you to leave the property in the same condition as when you moved in, except for fair wear and tear.

 Here's a bit of a checklist to help you out: